yamamaya/AutoDisposer/README.md

 ## Note
 - This library uses reflection, so it may have performance implications.
 Use it judiciously.
 - This library only disposes of properties and fields marked with the `OwnedAttribute`.
 Make sure to mark all relevant members.
-- This library sets reference types or Nullable types to null after disposing them to help with garbage collection.
 - Use this library at your own risk.
 It is recommended to understand the implications of automatic disposal before using it in production code.
 - Anyway, please dispose of objects on your own responsibility!